joshjchayes/TransitFit/docs/source/manyparams.rst

 In an ideal world, a transmission spectrum would be made up of very many light curve observations, at many filters and epochs.
 Fitting all of these observations simultaneously would result in a very high-dimensioned parameter space, which leads to instabilities in the nested sampling.

-In order to avoid this, ``TransitFit`` has modes for dealing with large numbers of parameter sets: ``'batched'``, and ``'folded'``, which can be set with the ``fitting_mode`` argument of :meth:`~transitfit.run_retrieval`.
+In order to avoid this, ``TransitFit`` has modes for dealing with large numbers of parameter sets: ``'batched'``, and ``'folded'``, which can be set with the ``fitting_mode`` argument of :meth:`~transitfit._pipeline.run_retrieval`.
 There is also ``'all'`` mode, which can be set to manually force all parameters to be fitted simultaneously.

 'Batched' fitting
 -----------------

 This mode groups the light curves by filter, and then splits the retrieval into multi-filter 'batches,' fitting each of these batches one at a time.
-The batches are chosen to allow a maximum number of parameters to be fitted simultaneously, which can be controlled with the ``max_batch_parameters`` argument of :meth:`~transitfit.run_retrieval`.
+The batches are chosen to allow a maximum number of parameters to be fitted simultaneously, which can be controlled with the ``max_batch_parameters`` argument of :meth:`~transitfit._pipeline.run_retrieval`.
 Final best-fit values are then calculated from weighted means of the best-fit values from each batch.

 The batches are generally constructed to have at least one filter in common with at least one other batch.
 This ensures that there is still some coupling of information between the batches.
 The exception to this is when there is one filter in particular which has a very high number of observations.
 In this case, we recommend using the ``'folded'`` mode.